-The goals of the NHC Hurricane Season PG Experiment are to demonstrate identified GOES-R surrogate products in real-time at the NHC during the 2011 hurricane season so the NHC forecasters can use, get familiar with, and evaluate the products and provide valuable feedback to the GOES-R Program Office (GPO).
+The goals of the NHC Hurricane Season PG Experiment are to demonstrate identified GOES-R surrogate products in real-time at the NHC during the 2012 hurricane season so the NHC forecasters can use, get familiar with, and evaluate the products and provide valuable feedback to the GOES-R Program Office (GPO).

-3 GOES-R products to be demonstrated
+GOES-R products to be demonstrated 3

 The GOES-R products to be demonstrated include those that use proxy Advanced Baseline Imager (ABI) data from the Spinning Enhanced Visible and Infrared Imager (SEVIRI) instrument on Meteosat-9 and current GOES, and proxy Geostationary Lightning Mapper (GLM) data from global ground-based lightning networks.
-The products for 2011 were chosen in consultation with NHC based on feasibility, the similarity to planned GOES-R products, and forecaster availability for evaluation.
-These products include GOES-R Baseline and Option 2 products, as well as GOES-R Risk Reduction (R3) and Decision Aids.
+The products for 2012 were chosen in consultation with NHC based on feasibility, the similarity to planned GOES-R products, and forecaster availability for evaluation.
+These products include GOES-R Baseline and future capability products, as well as GOES-R Risk Reduction (R3) and Decision Aids.
 The products are listed in Table 1 and described further in the following subsections.
+Because it often takes several years for forecasters to gain experience with new products, those in Table 1 are the same as those that were demonstrated in the 2011 PG.

-Demonstrated Product Category
+Table 1.
+Products to be demonstrated during Expe Demonstrated Product Category

 Hurricane Intensity Estimate (HIE) Baseline

 Super Rapid Scan imagery Baseline

-Overshooting Tops Option 2

-GOES-R natural color imagery product Decision Aid

-Red-Blue-Green (RGB) air mass product Decision Aid

-RGB dust product Decision Aid

-Saharan Air Layer (SAL) product Decision Aid

-Rapid Intensification Index (RII) R3

-Pseudo natural color imagery product Decision Aid
+Tropical Overshooting Tops Future Capabilities GOES-R natural color imagery product Decision Aid Red-Blue-Green (RGB) air mass product Decision Aid RGB dust product Decision Aid Saharan Air Layer (SAL) product Decision Aid Rapid Intensification Index (RII) R3 Pseudo natural color imagery product Decision Aid Catagory Definitions